Disability for Arthritis: How to Qualify

 Get Help from a Disability Lawyer

 Either of these two routes to a disability award for arthritis requires the gathering and presentation of large quantities of medical records and other documents to the Social Security Administration.
-The assistance of a knowledgeable, experienced disability lawyer (especially a Board-Certified Specialist) can be invaluable in meeting the high burden of proof required to win a disability case.
+The assistance of a knowledgeable, experienced disability lawyer can be invaluable in meeting the high burden of proof required to win a disability case.

 For a FREE consultation with an experienced disability lawyer handling claims for arthritis, please call 1-800-525-7111 or complete the fast and convenient form below.